 - Self-injuries from uncontrolled drop attacks

-The greatest surgical successes have been achieved in patients with partial seizures and a focus on one side of the brain.
+The greatest surgical successes have been achieved in patients with partial seizures and a single focus in the brain due to trauma, scarring or tumor.
 Some types of generalized seizure disorders are also responsive to surgical intervention.

 Video-EEG is a critical step in determining if surgery can be an effective treatment.
 At the

 - Be sure that the seizures are not non-epileptic spells

 - Determine the type and location of the seizures

 Patients with seizures that begin from a single "hot spot" or seizure focus may benefit from a surgical treatment to remove the "hot spot," if this can be done without injury to other parts of the brain.
 Doctors at the Epilepsy Center perform intense evaluations to determine whether epilepsy surgery may help control seizures that cannot be controlled by medicine alone.

 high-resolution imaging of the brain is performed.
 This includes MRI with special techniques to increase visibility and the chances of detecting abnormalities.

 In some cases, magnetoencephalography (MEG) can help to combine information from brain waves with images of the brain to help doctors to locate the areas of abnormalities (the seizure focus).
 We are one of only 50 sites in the country to offer MEG.

 psychological tests to localize their language function and assess memory capabilities.

 A WADA test is done to assess the functional lateralization of language and memory, and is performed by neuroradiologists.
 The technique is similar to that of carotid angiography and requires selective catheterization of each carotid artery via a femoral approach.
 A short-acting barbiturate is injected on each side of the brain, and the function of the other hemisphere is assessed with a battery of language and memory tests.
 The purpose of these tests is to ensure that surgery will not result in language or memory deficits.
 Learn more about the